ruby/www.ruby-lang.org/en/downloads/index.md

 * On Linux/UNIX, you can use the package management system of your distribution or third-party tools (rbenv and RVM).
 * On OS X machines, you can use third-party tools (rbenv and RVM).
-* On Windows machines, you can use RubyInstaller or pik.
+* On Windows machines, you can use RubyInstaller.

 See the [Installation][installation] page for details on using package management systems or third-party tools.